 For expectant mothers who can’t decide if they should continue taking ADHD medication during pregnancy, they should first speak with their general practitioner and obstetrician/midwife to determine if the benefits outweigh the risks.

 In addition, they should ask themselves the following questions6 to gauge the risks of discontinuation:

 - How have I functioned in the past at work or school without medication?

 - How is my driving without ADHD medication?
 Do I have a history of causing accidents?*

 *for those with drivers’ licenses

-Generally, nonstimulants are considered ‘safe’ for ADHDers to take while pregnant.
-In fact, many ADHD mothers with stimulant prescriptions choose to temporarily switch to a nonstimulant regimen for the duration of their pregnancy.
+Generally, nonstimulants are ‘safe’ for pregnant ADHDers.
+In fact, many ADHD mothers with stimulant prescriptions temporarily switch to a nonstimulant regimen during their pregnancy.